Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 A service that provides holographic recreations of deceased loved ones allows a woman to come face-to-face with the younger version of her late husband.

-** All 75, Fans 88, Me 94 = 91.
+All 75, Fans 88, Me 94 = 91.
 This adaptation of Jordan Harrison's Pulitzer Prize-nominated play begins as a beautifully written, acted and shot dysfunctional family drama; the sf element serves as a tool for its probing examination of memory and grief.
 By the end, the sf element is raising deep questions on its own.
 Slow and a bit, yes, stagey on first viewing; on a re-view the choice of pace seems perfect.
-Tonight at Noon, Almareyda's adaptation of the Jonathan Lethem story "Five Fucks," was shot in 2005 with a stellar cast, completed in mid-2017, and is yet to screen.
-See the final note for a previous film.
+Almareyda is in pre-production of a Tesla biopic starring Ethan Hawke.
+Tonight at Noon, his adaptation of the Jonathan Lethem story "Five Fucks," was shot in 2005 with a stellar cast but, IMDB notwithstanding, was not recently completed (per Lethem).
+See #90 for a previous film.

 R | 84 min | Drama, Horror, Mystery

 A paranoid mathematician searches for a key number that will unlock the universal patterns found in nature.